chrisdhalstead/bitlocker-scripts/README.md

 # bitlocker-scripts
 PowerShell Scripts for Workspace ONE UEM to Configure Bitlocker

-These scripts are provided 'as-is' and is not supported by VMware
+These scripts are provided 'as-is' and are not supported by VMware

 They should be deployed as Workspace ONE UEM Scripts for Windows 10/11